 - Bar of Fels-Naptha Soap

-Combine all of the following:
+Step 1: Combine all of the following:

-- 2 parts Borax (again, the literal approach with two cups).
+- Two parts Borax (again, two cups)

 If you can’t find Fels-Naptha soap in the store or don’t want to spend money on a “special” soap, you can use any bar of soap you have.
 Have you stockpiled little bars of soaps from past hotel visits?
 Use them in this recipe, and they will work just as well.